 Many people avoid exercising when they’re experiencing back pain in fear of making the issue worse.
 However, exercise is one of the things you should be doing in order to reduce back pain.
 Why?
 This is because by having a strong core, you relieve pressure off of the spine and support your back.
 When you’re experiencing back pain, there are specific exercises which you need to do.

 Myth #3: If you have back pain, you’ll need surgery eventually

 Many people are scared to visit a doctor regarding their back pain because they assume that they’ll need surgery.
 However, in reality, unless your situation is very severe, most back pain is treatable without non-invasive methods including physical therapy and exercise.
 By going to a doctor, they’ll be able to provide you with the necessary treatments for your specific case.

 Myth #4: Only painkillers help rid the pain

 We hear this time and time again, people relying solely on painkillers in order to treat their back pain.
-However, though you can use anti-inflammatory medication, you don’t necessarily need it if you’re treating your back pain through exercise and physical therapy.
+However, though you can use anti-inflammatory medication, you don’t necessarily need it if you’re treating your back pain through exercise, sleeping on a quality mattress and physical therapy.
 In addition, if you rely on medication, you’re not able to monitor and track the progress of your therapy.
 Alternative therapies such as yoga is a form of treatment that works exceptionally well.